-Mentorship plan request: For accepted academically-trained scientist applicants with less than five years post-doctoral experience as a researcher, or without NIH R01 funding, an acceptable mentorship plan from a seasoned investigator is required prior to the start of QuickStart program.
-Email QuickStart@cabreastcancer.org for a mentorship plan packet if this applies to you.
-You do not need to have a mentorship plan at the time of application.
-However you will need one by the time the program starts.
-A mentorship plan will not be required of community Co-PIs.
+Mentorship plan request: For accepted academically-trained academic applicants with less than five years post-doctoral experience as a researcher, or without NIH R01 funding, an acceptable plan to gain mentorship from a seasoned investigator is required prior to the start of QuickStart.

+Please note: The packet for completing and submitting a mentorship plan will be provided to the academic Co-PI after the acceptance of the team.
+A mentorship plan will not be required of the community Co-PI.

-Partnership overview for Scientist and Community Partners
+Partnership overview for Academic and Community Partners

 Community Co-PI Name

 Organization Name

 Address

 Email

 Work Phone

 Cell Phone

 Fax Number

 Executive Director Name

 Work Phone

 Email

-Scientific Co-PI Name
+Academic Co-PI Name

 Institution

 Address

 Email

 Work Phone

 Cell Phone

 Fax

-How many years has your team worked together?
+How many years has your tea am worked together?
 Or, If this is a new partnership, how did you meet?

-What previous research studies have you conducted together (if applicable)?
+What previous research stud ies have you conducted together (if applicable)?

-Who is your community of interest?
+Who is your community of in terest?

+NATIONAL AND

 What disparities issues are of most concern to you?

-What breast cancer and environmental issues are of most concern to you?
+What environmental issues in breast cancer are of most concern to you?

+what environmental issues ii n breast cancer are of most concern to your

+If you are not planning to inv vestigate disparities and for equirenmental issues in breast cancer, what are

-If you are not planning to investigate disparities and/or environmental issues related to breast cancer, what are your primary issues of concern?
+If you are not planning to investigate disparities and/or environmental issues in breast cancer what are your primary issues of concern?

+your primary issues or concern:

-Will the scientific Co-PI be submitting a mentorship plan?
+Will the academic Co-PI be submitting a mentorship plan?
 (See requirements on page 3).
-If not, please indicate how many post-doctoral years has the research scientist been working in the research field?"
-Please also list the year, funder, and name of study of most recent NIH RO1 funding.
+If not, please

+indicate how many post-doctoral years has the person been working in the research field.
+Please also list

+toral years has the person been working in the research field.
+Please also list

+toral years has the person been working in the research field.
+Please also list